digitalservicebund/useid-backend-service/doc/adr/0016_widget_as_iFrame.md

 ## Context

 We want to provide a standardized entry point for the users in order for them to recognize the eID process across different eServices.
-We believe that a unified user facing entry point will benefit to high user numbers.
-To achieve this, we have multiple options, among others: provide a framework specific web component (e.g. react, vue), enable CORS headers or ship an iFrame.
+We believe that a unified user-facing entry point will benefit our customers.
+To achieve this, we have multiple options, among others: provide a framework-specific web component (e.g. react, vue), enable CORS headers or ship an iFrame.

 ## Decision